renovate-tests/imag/doc/src/04020-module-mails.md

 ## Mails {#sec:modules:mails}

+---

+**NOTE:** This is mostly a todo-list for the `imag-mail` command.
+Nothing shown here is implemented.
+This "documentation-to-be" should be moved to `imag-mail --help` eventually.
+This list might be incomplete, details might be not possible to implement in the way described or other dragons.

+**Target audience:** People who want to implement `imag-mail`.

+---

 The Mails module implements a commandline email client.
 Emails can be written (via `$EDITOR`) and viewed, also in threads.
 Emails can be crawled for creating new contacts.